DKMS37/Bamazon/README.md

       ```
        * How many units of this item would you like to purchase?
       ```
-If the user input is morethan what the database or the stock quantity of the store:
+If the user input a unit number that is "MORE THAN" what the database or the stock quantity of the store:

   * The following information will output to your terminal/bash window: